play2war/play2-war-plugin/README.md

   </tr>
 </table>

+The plugin may work on others containers, such as Weblogic or Websphere (not tested yet).

 ## Usage

 In the next descriptions, APP_HOME is the root of your Play 2.0 application you want to package as a WAR file.